d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 > Save example commands:

-> Here, the server is logged into, HpBios is selected, and the corresponding JSON file is saved to a local directory as the file ilorest.json.
+> Here, the server is logged into, Bios is selected, and the corresponding JSON file is saved to a local directory as the file ilorest.json.
 The ilorest.json file holds all the information regarding the selected type.
-Here, the save function was performed on the HpBios type, so the ilorest.json file that was saved holds the information about HpBios.
+Here, the save function was performed on the Bios type, so the ilorest.json file that was saved holds the information about Bios.
 The file holding that information looks like the following.

 > ![Save Example 1](images/examples/save_ex1.png "Save example 1")